Peekaey/OsuBeatmapArtwork-Downloader/README.md

 ### Features
 - Download Artwork in original quality from any beatmapset available on osu.ppy.sh
 - Choice of only storing cookie during runtime or saving to a json config file to be initialised on startup
+- Cross platform support with Windows/MacOS (Should also work on linux but untested currently)
 - Light / Dark Theme
 - Easy to use!